 In rare instances, it may be necessary for a participant to permanently discontinue study intervention (definitive discontinuation).
-Reasons for definitive discontinuation of study intervention may include the following: AEs, participant or participant's parent(s)/legal guardian's request; investigator request; pregnancy; protocol deviation (including no longer meeting all the inclusion criteria or meeting 1 or more exclusion criteria).
+Reasons for definitive discontinuation of study intervention may include the following: AEs, participant or participant's parent(s)/legal guardian's request (including to receive a BNT162b2 30-μg dose outside of the study); investigator request; pregnancy; protocol deviation (including no longer meeting all the inclusion criteria or meeting 1 or more exclusion criteria).
 In general, unless the investigator considers it unsafe to administer the second dose, or the participant does not wish to receive it, it is preferred that the second dose be administered.